Janity-hub/personal-website/README.md

 > Looking for the full Hugo + GitHub Pages setup?

-👉 See the full [Build Guide](./Build-guide.md) for step-by-step setup, baseURL fixes, and troubleshooting.
+👉 See the full [Hugo-Setup-Guide](./Hugo-Setup-Guide.md) for step-by-step setup, baseURL fixes, and troubleshooting.